 The term "anticathode" was coined by Silvanus Thompson to refer to the target upon which the cathode rays (electrons) impinged.
 Sometimes the anode and anticathode were one and the same, but in most of the early tubes they were distinct entities.
 In most cases the anticathode was electrically connected to the anode so that both possessed a positive charge.
 In some cases, the operator might disconnect the anticathode in an attempt to improve tube performance.

 There was no clear understanding as to why it was useful to have an anticathode (target) in addition to the separate anode.
-The assumption seems to have been that having both prolonged the life of the tube and/or reduced undesirable variations in the gas pressure.
+The general assumption was that having both prolonged the life of the tube and/or reduced undesirable variations in the gas pressure.
 Even though some manufactures believed that eliminating the anticathode was just fine, they still produced tubes with separate anodes and anticathodes because their customers expected it.
-Eventually, everyone recognized that employing both an anode and anticathode served no useful purpose.
+Eventually (ca. 1920), almost everyone recognized that employing both an anode and anticathode served no useful purpose.
 As a result, late model tubes eliminated the anticathode and positioned the anode on the long axis of the tube opposite the cathode.
 But by this time, cold cathode tubes had been made obsolete by General Electric’s hot cathode high vacuum Coolidge tube.
 That tube signaled the end of an era, and the beginning of a new one.

 The Importance of the Gas Pressure

 For proper operation of the tube, the pressure of the residual gas inside the tube needed to be on the order of 0.2 to 0.5 mm Hg.
 A tube with higher pressures (a low vacuum) was too "soft," while a tube with a lower pressure (high vacuum) was too "hard."